 A retailer’s energy costs could represent 5.5% of its store’s operating costs.
 If the store operates at a 4% profit margin, then by driving a 15% reduction in energy costs, the retailer’s profit margin could increase from 4 to 4.75% — an 18.7% increase in store profit!

 Energy conservation measures results vary.
-For example, a non-food retailer can upgrade their lighting system to save up to 28%, or reduce consumption by 5% through behavioural changes such as changing set point temperature daily according to external temperature and turning lights off.
+For example, a non-food retailer can upgrade their lighting system to save up to 28%, or reduce consumption by 5% through behavioral changes such as changing set point temperature daily according to external temperature and turning lights off.
 A food retailer can reduce their consumption by 7% by installing doors on positive refrigeration cabinets and switching to LED lighting.
 To determine which energy efficiency initiatives should be prioritized, seek out experts to look at the enterprise building portfolio, what has already been implemented and the corporate business and sustainability goals.

 3 new resources to help start an energy management program